nathanmurfy/ProgressTrackerCapstone/README.md

 Capstone Project

-My inital idea for my project was to make something i could use in the future, so i decided to make a tracking app that would allow you to track your workout for the day and to be able to save the files to keep record of any progress you make.
+My initial idea for my project was to make something i could use in the future, so i decided to make a tracking app that would allow you to track your workout for the day and to be able to save the files to keep record of any progress you make.

 I am starting off with making my three classes named "Main", "TrainingExercises" and "TrainingTracker".
 The main